-- Complete the installation of new pumps and modifications to existing pumps at the Buffalo Pound Water Treatment Plant.
-Three new pumps will replace existing pumps originally installed in the 1950s and the 1960s.
-Two existing pumps installed in the early 1990s will be modified to achieve peak pumping efficiency, while one new pump will be installed to increase the peak day pumping rate by approximately 33%.
+- Commission the new pumps at the Buffalo Pound Water Treatment Plant.
+Three new pumps have replaced existing pumps originally installed in the 1950s and the 1960s.
+Two pumps installed in the early 1990s have been modified to achieve peak pumping efficiency, while one new pump has been installed to increase the peak day pumping rate by approximately 33%.
 Once the new pumps are operational annual pumping costs will decrease by approximately 50%.
-When this work is complete all of the water supply for the city will come from the Buffalo Pound Water Treatment Plant.
-The City will only use its ground water supply in an emergency. - Continue the Leak Detection and Management Project with the National Research Council's Centre for Sustainable Infrastructure Research in Regina.
-This project will use computerized leakage detection and district metering in three sections of the City's water distribution system to study the integrity of asbestos cement and polyvinyl chloride watermains. - Complete the assessment of the performance of asbestos cement (AC) watermains.
-This work will be done in conjunction with the National Research Council's Centre for Sustainable Infrastructure Research in Regina, under the Communities of Tomorrow partnership.
+Starting in 2007 all of the water supply for the city will come from the Buffalo Pound Water Treatment Plant.
+The City will only use its ground water supply in an emergency. - Complete the Leak Detection and Management Project with the National Research Council's Centre for Sustainable Infrastructure Research in Regina.
+This project uses computerized leakage detection and district metering in three sections of the City's water distribution system to study the integrity of asbestos cement and polyvinyl chloride watermains.
+Preliminary results indicate high leakage rates occur if fire hydrants are not closed properly.
+Field work in 2007 will determine the effectiveness of leakage management initiatives. - Complete the assessment of the performance of asbestos cement (AC) watermains.
+This work is being done in conjunction with the National Research Council's Centre for Sustainable Infrastructure Research in Regina, under the Communities of Tomorrow partnership.
 The number of breaks in AC watermains increases dramatically during dry weather conditions such as the summer and fall of 2003, resulting in high costs for repairs.
-The assessment will determine the cause of the failures, whether there are ways to minimize future breaks, and alternatives available for providing a long-term solution. - Undertake a partnership with the City of Saskatoon to develop management strategy for various classes of underground assets.
+The assessment will determine the cause of the failures, whether there are ways to minimize future breaks, and alternatives available for providing a long term solution. - Decommission a number of old and unused wells.
+These wells are no longer required due to increased supply capacity from the Buffalo Pound Water Treatment Plant.
+Newer, good condition wells are being kept for emergency water supply. - Develop an asset management strategy for the repair and replacement of asbestos cement watermains and plastic service connections.

-- Continued work on the Long Term Water Utility Study Update to identify required improvements and upgrades.
-The study will be completed in 2006.
+- Completed the Long Term Water Utility Study Update to identify required improvements and upgrades.
 The original study was completed in 1993 and recommended numerous improvements to the water supply, water pumping and water distribution system, many of which have been completed.
-The Study Update reviews portions of the water system that are affected by changes to water demand trends, water quality regulations and other factors.
-A Waterworks System Assessment as required by the 2002 Water Regulations was also completed. - 98.2 metres of cast iron water mains were replaced in intersections. - 322.5 metres of watermains were constructed to eliminate 2 dead ends and improve water flows for fire protection. - 12 fire hydrants were replaced as part of maintenance, and 10 hydrants were replaced on roadway improvement projects.
+The Study Update reviewed portions of the water system that are affected by changes to water demand trends, water quality regulations and other factors. - 54.2 metres of cast iron water mains were replaced in intersections. - 157.3 metres of watermains were constructed to eliminate 4 dead ends and improve water flows for fire protection. - 9 fire hydrants were replaced as part of maintenance, and 14 hydrants were replaced on roadway improvement projects.